Tech behemoths gobble up big part of Nasdaq 100

 The concentration of Apple, along with others, in the index's market cap-based weighting is exasperating for investors, who don't dispute that Apple should be the biggest weight but bemoan the size of its influence.

-"There should be some limitation on how much is held in a particular name," said Mark Bronzo, a money manager at the Irvington, New York-based Security Global Investors, which manages $22 billion (14 billion pounds).
+"There should be some limitation on how much is held in a particular name," said Mark Bronzo, a money manager at the Irvington, New York-based Security Global Investors, which manages $22 billion.

 Apple Inc (AAPL.O) was cut to 12.3 percent from 20.5 percent of the index in April 2011, but a surge in price has pushed it back up to 17.2 percent -- and the other big names have seen their share prices balloon as well.